damar-glh/project-test-damar-galih/README.md

 This is a modern Vue.js project template using Vue 3, TypeScript, Vite, and Pinia for state management.
 The project provides a robust foundation for building scalable single-page applications.

+## Deployment
+This project is deployed on Vercel.
+You can view the live demo at [http://project-test.damar-galih.tech](http://project-test.damar-galih.tech).

 ## Features

 - Vue 3 with Composition API and <script setup>